Attawapiskat Lake

 Attawapiskat Lake (/ˌætəˈwɑːpᵻskæt/) is a lake in Kenora District, Ontario, Canada.
 The primary inflows are the Otoskwin River, the Marten-Drinking River and the Pineimuta River.
 The two outflows are the Attawapiskat River and the North Channel, which itself flows into the Attawapiskat River.

-The First Nations community of Neskantaga (also known as Lansdowne House, Ontario) is located on the west side of the lake.
+The First Nations community of Neskantaga (also known as Lansdowne House) is located on the west side of the lake.

 The name of the lake comes from a region through which the Attawapiskat River flows less than 100 km from its mouth, where it has carved out several clusters of high limestone islands, nicknamed by canoeists the "Birthday Cakes".
 The formations are unique to the region, the Swampy Cree (Omushkegowuk) word for which, tawâpiskâ (as "kâh-tawâpiskâk" in its Conjunct form and as "êh-tawâpiskât" in its Participle form), gives name to the river and hence the lake.

+Most of its shores and some of its islands are protected in the Otoskwin–Attawapiskat River Provincial Park.

+Geography

+Attawapiskat Lake is the largest body of water along the Attawapiskat River.
+This lake is about 30 mi long by about 10 mi wide at its widest, with its axis oriented almost east and west, but it is deeply indented with long bays extending in all directions.
+Its surface is broken by many islands.